colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 According to the World Health Organization (WHO);

-...* Globally, at least 2.2 billion people have a vision impairment or blindness, of whom at least 1 billion have a vision impairment that could have been prevented or has yet to be addressed.
+  * Globally, at least 2.2 billion people have a vision impairment or blindness, of whom at least 1 billion have a vision impairment that could have been prevented or has yet to be addressed.
-...* This 1 billion people includes those with moderate or severe distance vision impairment or blindness due to unaddressed refractive error, as well as near vision impairment caused by unaddressed presbyopia.
+  * This 1 billion people includes those with moderate or severe distance vision impairment or blindness due to unaddressed refractive error, as well as near vision impairment caused by unaddressed presbyopia.
-...* Globally, the leading causes of vision impairment are uncorrected refractive errors and cataracts.
+  * Globally, the leading causes of vision impairment are uncorrected refractive errors and cataracts.
-...* The majority of people with vision impairments are over the age of 50 years.
+  * The majority of people with vision impairments are over the age of 50 years.

 <blockquote>&ldquo;I don't need to worry about this!
 Our customers are under 50!&rdquo;</blockquote>

 Never assume.
-Maybe Dad is looking onlienf or a gift for his kids?
+Maybe Dad is looking online for a gift for his kids?
 Maybe the user under 50 has an impairment?
 You don't know this!
 So don't assume!

-You are on a website looking for some conference tickets, you're shopping around for information and doing some research on conferences.
+picture yourself on a website looking for some conference tickets, you're shopping around for information and doing some research on conferences.
 You're looking for a newsletter to sign up with to keep in the loop or to learn something.
 Now you run into something like this;

 <div class="content__placeholder">
   <figure>